tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > A non-anonymous server can optionally request a certificate from the client, if appropriate for the selected cipher suite.
 This message, if sent, will immediately follow the server's Certificate message.
+The server may also send this message at any time after the handshake is complete.

 Structure of this message: